lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

     2025-05-22 13:27:22,377 INFO --> Parsing PFLOTRAN output complete

-For viewing results see the vtk files written in output/parsed_vtk
+The simulation results can be viewed with vtk files written in the directory output/parsed_vtk

 Read dfn_explicit-000.vtk see permeability and Liquid Pressure at time 0 Read dfn_explicit-001.vtk for Liquid Pressure at time 1